The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Pulut Panggang

 Pulut panggang is made by mixing steamed glutinous rice with sambal filling (usually containing beef or shrimp), then wrapped in banana leaves.
 The leaves are then grilled and served hot to customers.
 Typically served with tea, pulut panggang is a nice light snack to indulge in during afternoon breaks from Brunei heat.
-While you’ll find pulut panggang throughout Brunei, this snack is a specialty of the Tutong District.
-The two top options for hot morning servings are the Mei Fang Cafe and Puteh Restaurant, both within a short walk of each other in Pekan Tutong.
-It’s best to arrive by 8:30 am, as both may sell out before lunchtime.
+While you’ll find pulut panggang throughout Brunei, the snack is a specialty of Tutong District.
+The top options for hot morning servings are Mei Fang Cafe and Puteh Restaurant, a short walk from each other in Pekan Tutong.
+Arrive by 8:30 am, as both places may sell out before lunch.

 pulut-panggang-brunei.jpg